 Ground Turkey Soup with Rice, Kale, Mushrooms, and Butternut Squash

-I loved the flavors in this Ground Turkey Soup with Rice, Kale, Mushrooms, and Butternut Squash, and this delicious gluten-free soup freezes well and is South Beach Diet friendly.
+I loved the flavors in this Ground Turkey Soup with Rice, Kale, Mushrooms, and Butternut Squash, and this delicious gluten-free soup freezes well and is low-glycemic.
+Use Soup Recipes for more recipes like this one!

 For a while now I’ve been trying to develop a long-term relationship with ground turkey, which I think has the potential to be a bit boring.
 I think I’m getting to know ground turkey a little better though, because this year I’ve had a couple of recipe success stories using it, and this Ground Turkey Soup with Rice, Kale, Mushrooms, and Butternut Squash is definitely another winner.